-- Use an Interactive Voice Response (IVR) system to get information about your case and report certain changes.
-The IVR system is available 24 hours/7 days a week.
+Through the Assistance Line’s Interactive Voice Response (IVR) system, you can hear information about your case and report certain changes, 24 hours/7 days a week including:

-- The street and city address of your local DTA office.
+- The address of your local DTA office.

 - Information about DTA’s SNAP and cash programs.

 You can also use the IVR to make changes or request information, including: